Age of a Participant

 Medical deductions

-They are not subject to the Gross Income Standard.
+Not subject to the Gross Income Standard

-Budgetary Units with Special Circumstances for complete considerations and requirements.
+See Budgetary Units with Special Circumstances for complete considerations and requirements.

 For CA, see all of the following ages and related policies that FAA uses to determine eligibility and benefit amounts: